UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Young.md

 If you do not ask for hyperthreading, your job only uses one thread per core as normal.

+The `-l threads=` request is not a true/false setting, instead you are telling the scheduler you want one slot to block one virtual cpu instead of the normal situation where it blocks two.
+If you have a script with a threads request and want to override it on the command line or set it back to normal, the usual case is `-l threads=2`.
+(Setting threads to 0 does not disable hyperthreading!)

 ```
 # request hyperthreading in this job
 #$ -l threads=1